 This report has been prepared exclusively for use by wholesale clients (within the meaning of section 761G of the Corporations Act 2001) of Longreach CP Limited and may not be distributed to external parties without the prior written consent of the Programme and Issuer Manager, Longreach Global Capital Pty Limited.
 The report has been prepared solely for informational purposes.
 It includes certain information that has been obtained from independent sources that Longreach considers to be both accurate and reliable.
 To the maximum extent permitted by law, neither Longreach Capital Markets Pty Limited nor Longreach Global Capital Pty Limited will be liable in any way for any loss or damage suffered by you through use or reliance on this information.
-Our liability for negligence, breach of contract or contravention of any law, which can not be lawfully excluded, is limited, at our option and to the maximum extent permitted by law, to resupplying this information or any part of it to you, or to paying for the resupply of this information or any part of it to you.
+Our liability for negligence, breach of contract or contravention of any law, which can not be lawfully excluded, is limited, at our option and to the maximum extent permitted by law, to resupplying this information or any part of it to you.